scikit-learn/blog/_posts/2022-02-05-frenchaward.md

   {% include postauthor.html %}
 </div>

 We are pleased to announce that scikit-learn has received a prize for open-source scientific software from the French government.
 It is great recognition for all the community of contributors and users of a project born in France.
-Congratulation to the worldwide community for this great achievement!
+Congratulations to the worldwide community for this great achievement!

 __A Community Award__
 scikit-learn was awarded for its very active community with more than 500,000 users per month and 2,200 contributors.
 Scikit-learn prides itself on being able to showcase its best practices for community building, an essential element of successful open-source software and open science innovation.
 Congratulations to all the projects and the teams that received the open-source software and open science award today.
 This work is inspiring for all of us!